 Once upon a time, while leveling, you had to look up quest details on some website.
 There was no in-game help and you had to trundle along as best you could.
 That was when there were only 60 levels.
-Now we have the new(ish) Monk class, 100 levels, thousands of quests, and a bazillion mobs to kill.
+Now we have thousands of quests and a bazillion mobs to kill.
 Whether or not you’re playing a Monk that’s a daunting task.

 Here’s how to make it easy: Now you have a guide which sits in-game, in a small window, and shows you step-by-step where to go, what to do, and everything you need to know to make leveling easier.
 Dugi’s Guide shows you the best and fastest path to complete those quests and get yourself to the top levels ASAP.

 Want to get a level, or several levels, in the dungeons or in PvP?
 No problem.
 Dugi’s will remember where you left off and then it will figure out where you should be at your new level and pick up from there.